Information

 We process personal data in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage.

 Robust security measures, including encryption and access controls, are implemented to protect personal data.
-Regular training is provided to employees on data protection and security.
+Regular training is provided to all our employees on data protection and security.

 Accountability